Skip to Content

 Which fiord has the best views?

-As we’ve said, both fiords are beautiful, but overall, Milford Sound has to be the winner.
+As I’ve said, both fiords are beautiful, but overall, Milford Sound has to be the winner.

 Although Doubtful Sound is actually home to a greater number of waterfalls than Milford Sound, Milford’s are steeper and more dramatic.
 Plus, the higher amount of rainfall in Milford Sound means that the flow is pretty much always spectacular.

 Milford Sound also offers amazing views of Mitre Peak, which is an iconic mountain that’s 1,683 meters (5,522 feet) high and is one of the tallest peaks in the area.
-In fact, it’s actually made up of five peaks, but from most viewpoints, it looks like one mountain with a very sharp peak.
+It’s actually made up of five peaks, but from most viewpoints, it looks like one mountain with a very sharp peak.

 Although Doubtful Sound is still very beautiful with its dense rainforest, deep waters, and rugged mountains, it doesn’t quite reach the same majestic heights as Milford Sound.